Vunnupyx/clight/docs/user/MdcLightConfiguration.md

       // Reading a real value: "DB93,REAL100"
       // Reading a string value with an length of 10: "DB100,S0.10"
-      // Reading a string value with an length of 255: "DB100,S0.255" "address": "DB93,X0.0",
+      // Reading a string value with an length of 255: "DB100,S0.255"
+      // Some examples for protocol "ioshield"
+      // Reading inputs: "DI0" - "DI9"
+      "address": "DB93,X0.0",
       // Read frequency in ms
       "readFrequency": 1200